Frequently Asked Questions

 Yes, many bike hire companies offer top end road bikes hire options.
 These are normally available at a premium cost.
 We have undertaken some research on what this is likely to cost in our article about bike hire in France.

 Yes you can find e-bike hire in France.
 As riding e-bikes is more popular they are becoming easier to find for hire.
-Our page lists out typical costs.
+Our bike rental in France article lists out typical costs.
 We recommend pre-booking your bike rental to avoid missing out.

 Yes.
 There are plenty of places to hire a bike in France so the answer is definitely yes.
 Our destination guides lists the bike hire options available in thePyrenees and Alps.
 Many hire shops have a website allowing you to reserve your bike before you get there.
 Plan and book well ahead as bikes will be harder to get in the busy summer months at short notice.
 Most hire shops also now offer e-bikes for hire as well as road bikes and mtbs.
 Gravel bikes are also starting to become more popular.

 No. There are many Tour Operators running cycling tours, but you can definitely cycle in France totally self guided.
-Our post lists the benefits of each.
+Our bike tours in France page lists the benefits of each option in greater detail.

 In France cars drive on the right hand side of the road.

 How fit you need to be to cycle in France depends on the type of terrain you wish to ride.
 If you are looking to ride up some of the famous Tour de France climbs, you will need a reasonable amount of fitness.
 If you choose to join a Tour Operator, you will find most of the tours on offer will cater for all levels of fitness.
 France is a big country and there are so many riding options which don’t involve any mountains.
 Our post on the Greenways of France gives you an indication of some flatter routes on offer.
 Other options now also include e-bikes which means you can tackle the more difficult terrain with a little motorised help as well.